 Apple iOS – iPhone and iPad Internet Safety

 Kids are seen using their parents’ iPhones and iPads all over the place.
 It is important that we take steps to control their access to these ever-more present devices.
-Here are some free tools to help you accomplish this:
+Starting with iOS 12, Apple has added extensive parental control features with the screen time feature.
+Here are some additional free apps to help you accomplish this:

 Android Parental Control Apps

-Android has no built in parental controls, so users need to install third party apps to fill this void.
+Android has no built in parental controls outside of app store restrictions, so users need to install third party apps to fill this void.